amirakul/D3-Challenge/README.md

 I wanted to analyze the relationship between some factors given in the dataset.
 Specifically, I wanted to see how  scatter plots between two of the data variables such as `Healthcare vs. Poverty` and `Lack of Healthcare vs. Age` looks like.

 Using the D3 techniques we learned in class, I created a scatter plot that represents each state with circle elements.
-I coded this graphic in the `app.js` file of my assignment directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
-Your scatter plot should ultimately appear like the image at the top of this section.
+I coded this graphic in the `app.js` file of my assignment directory by making sure I pulled in the data from `data.csv` by using the `d3.csv` function.

+The scatterplot includes the following:

-* Include state abbreviations in the circles.
+* State abbreviations in the circles.

 * Create and situate your axes and labels to the left and bottom of the chart.

-You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
-Your scatter plot should ultimately appear like the image at the top of this section.

-* Include state abbreviations in the circles.

-* Create and situate your axes and labels to the left and bottom of the chart.
+* Below each